tmunzer/mist_automation/README.md

         "enabled": true
     }
 ```
+# features:
+* Receive Webhooks from Mist (with or without Webhook Secret)
+* Filter the webhook event based on the topic, the event type, or any field present in the event body
+* Execute an automated action:
+  * send a HTTP Request, with configurable headers and body (E.g. to automate configuration changes in Mist)
+  * send the event top Slack or Teams

 # How to use it
 ## Docker Image
 You can easily deploy this application as a [Docker](https://www.docker.com/) image.
-The image is publicly available on Docker Hub at https://hub.docker.com/r/tmunzer/mwta/.
+The image is publicly available on Docker Hub at https://hub.docker.com/r/tmunzer/mist_automation/.
 In this case, you can choose to manually deploy the image and create the container, or you can use the automation script (for Linux).

-If you want to manually deploy the Docker image, the Mwtt container will listen for HTTP messages on port `TCP51361`
+If you want to manually deploy the Docker image, the Mist Automation container will listen for HTTP messages on port `TCP51361`

 When you are starting the script for the first time, it will ask some question: